-The feeling of pure happiness when your new, freshly built PC, boots successfully on the first try is one of the best feelings out there.
+The feeling of pure happiness when your new, freshly built PC boots successfully on the first try is one of the best feelings out there.
 But then, in many cases, loud case fans can ruin the celebration.
 This is where fan control apps can help.
 They’re also handy for manually tweaking CPU and GPU fans to get the best possible noise to performance ratio.
 Whichever the case may be, you’re probably looking for the best fan control software.
-Well, read on, we have a few cool tools to show you.
+Well, read on.
+We rounded up the best fan control software to use.

 FanControl also supports assigning different thermal sources for your case fans.
 Very helpful if your GPU gets hotter than your CPU while gaming or working.
 Overall, FanControl is a marvelous fan control software.
 Zero bloat, zero features no one asked for, very lightweight, can match your Windows theme, free to download, includes an informative YouTube tutorial, and the app also gets regular updates.
 If you want a single app to control all your fans in one place with tons of different curve setups and plenty of fan control features, get FanControl.

 The main downside of the BIOS fan control is that you cannot assign the GPU as the thermal source for case fan curves.
 You can pick a thermal sensor near the PCIe slot, but that sensor shows temperatures that are way lower than what you have on the actual GPU die.
-Next, there are the DC control issues, present on some motherboard models, not all.
-Also, some boards simply have awful BIOS fan control software so if you’re a lucky owner of such a board, just get FanControl.
+Next, there are the DC control issues present on some motherboard models, not all.
+Also, some boards have awful BIOS fan control software so if you’re a lucky owner of such a board, get FanControl.
 It rocks.
-For everyone else, BIOS fan control is a great fan control tool, if you don’t like experimenting with different fan curves.
+For everyone else, BIOS fan control is a great fan control tool if you don’t like experimenting with different fan curves.

-The app is lightweight and it works much better than the default fan utility on Macs.
+The app is lightweight, and it works much better than the default fan utility on Macs.
 The downside is that, at least for now, Macs Fan Control doesn’t work with the Macs based on the new M1 chip.
 But if you have an Intel-based Mac, definitely give this app a chance.
 It’s labeled as the best fan control software for Mac for good reasons.

 Corsair iCUE – probably the most popular ARGB fan software, Corsair iCUE is great for setting up different RGB effects for your ARGB fans.
-On the flip side, the app doesn’t have great fan speed control features, it’s cumbersome to use, and it can bug out.
-If you have Corsair ARGB fans, you’ll need it anyway so feel free to check out fan speed control options.
+On the flip side, the app doesn’t have excellent fan speed control features, it’s cumbersome to use, and it can bug out.
+If you have Corsair ARGB fans, you’ll need it anyway, so feel free to check out fan speed control options.
 But if you end up not liking its fan control implementation, get FanControl.